scalableminds/webknossos/MIGRATIONS.released.md

 ## [19.03.0](https://github.com/scalableminds/webknossos/releases/tag/19.03.0) - 2019-03-04
-- The config paramters `application.authentication.enableDevAutoVerify` and `application.authentication.enableDevAutoAdmin` have been removed.
+- The config parameters `application.authentication.enableDevAutoVerify` and `application.authentication.enableDevAutoAdmin` have been removed.
 To enable automatic verification for user signup, set the organization’s new `enableAutoVerify` field to `true` in the database.

 ### Postgres Evolutions:
 - [038-more-voxel-types.sql](conf/evolutions/038-more-voxel-types.sql)